Early signs show tight Kenyan presidential election | Politics

 - Kenya

-Several factors were blamed for the disappointing turnout including drought in the north and voter frustration with the government's failure to tackle economic problems such as rising food and fuel prices.
-Kenyatta fell out with his deputy Ruto after their re-election in 2017.
-He has endorsed Odinga.
+Several factors were blamed for the disappointing turnout including drought in the north, which has forced more than 4 million Kenyans to depend on food aid, and voter frustration with the government's failure to tackle economic problems such as rising food and fuel prices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)